MicrosoftDocs/azure-management-docs/articles/azure-arc/vmware-vsphere/browse-and-enable-vcenter-resources-in-azure.md

 :::image type="content" source="media/browse-and-enable-vcenter-resources-in-azure/browse-vmware-inventory.png" alt-text="Screenshot of where to browse your VMware Inventory from the Azure portal." lightbox="media/browse-and-enable-vcenter-resources-in-azure/browse-vmware-inventory.png":::

-Visit the VMware vCenter blade in Azure Arc center to view all the connected vCenters.
-From there, you'll browse your virtual machines (VMs), resource pools, templates, and networks.
+To view all the connected vCenters, visit the VMware vCenter blade in Azure Arc center.
+From there, you browse your virtual machines (VMs), resource pools, templates, and networks.
 From the inventory of your vCenter resources, you can select and enable one or more resources in Azure.
 When you enable a vCenter resource in Azure, it creates an Azure resource that represents your vCenter resource.
 You can use this Azure resource to assign permissions or conduct management operations.

 ## Enable resource pools, clusters, hosts, datastores, networks, and VM templates in Azure

-In this section, you will enable resource pools, networks, and other non-VM resources in Azure.
+In this section, you enable resource pools, networks, and other non-VM resources in Azure.

 >[!NOTE]
 >Enabling Azure Arc on a VMware vSphere resource is a read-only operation on vCenter.
 That is, it doesn't make changes to your resource in vCenter.